gosquared/gosquared-ios/README.md

 ## Page View (screen) Tracking

 When the user navigates between different screens/views in your app, we can track them as pageviews in GoSquared.
+These will show up in the Now and Trends dashboards.
+If you are identifying your users, they will also form part of that user's activtiy feed.

 ### Automatic Page View Tracking (Recommended)